 SIGNIFICANCE CRITIERIA Very High High Medium Low Negligible (very-low) Score Value 16 8 4 2 1 Probability (likelihood) (P) Definite.
 Impact will definitely paper (impact will occur regardless of any prevention measures) Highly probable.
 Very likely for impact to occur.
 Probable.
 Impact may likely occur.
 Improbable.
 Impact may occur.
 Distinct Possibility Improbable.
 Low likelihood/unlikely for impact to occur.
-Extent (E) Impact potentially reaches beyond national boundaries Impact has definite provincial/potential national consequences Impact confined to regional area/ town Impact confined to local region and impact on neighbouring properties Impact confined to project property / site Duration (D) Permanent Long-Term Medium-term Short-term Very short/ temporary Magnitude (Intensity/ Severity) (M) It is expected that the activity will have a very severe to permanent impact on the surrounding environment.
-Functioning inversibly impaired.
-Rehabilitation often impossible or unfeasible It is expected that the activity will have a severe impact on the surrounding environment.
-Functioning may be severely impaired and may be temporarily cease.
-Rehabilitation will be needed to restore system integrity It is expected that the activity will have an impact on the surrounding environment, but it will maintain its function, even if moderately modified (overall integrity not compromised).
+Extent (E) Impact potentially reaches beyond national boundaries Impact has definite provincial/potential national consequences Impact confined to regional area/ town Impact confined to local region and impact on neighbouring properties Impact confined to project property / site Duration (D) Permanent Long-Term Medium-term Short-term Very short/ temporary It is expected that the activity will have a very severe to permanent impact on the surrounding (Intensity/ Severity) It is expected that the activity will have a severy severe to permanent impact on the surrounding environment.
+Functioning environment.
+Functioning and may be temporaril and may be temporaril It is expected that the activity will have an impact on the surrounding environment, but it will maintain its function, even if moderately modified (overall integrity not compromised).
 Rehabilitation essily achieved It is expected that the activity will have a perceptible impact on the surrounding environment, but it will maintain its function, even if slightly modified (overall integrity not compromised).
 Rehabilitation easily achieved It is expected that the impact will have little or no effect on the integrity of the surrounding environment Receiving environment (Consequence): (RE) Very sensitive, pristine area - protected site or species permanently or seasonally present Unused area containing only indigenous fauna / flora species Unused area containing indigenous and alien fauna / flora species Semi-disturbed area already rehabilitated / recovered from prior impact, or with moderate alien vegetation Disturbed area/ transformed/ heavy alien vegetation